1. Overview

 An estimate is necessarily provisional until we have a full 12-month dataset where we can see in the data how many people stayed or left.

 Our early provisional estimate will be revised once we have six months of partial data and again when we can observe a full 12 months of activity for people.
-As set out in our revisions policy, estimates may also be revised as methods are refined, or we obtain more complete data about the period of interest.
+Estimates may also be revised as methods are refined, or we obtain more complete data about the period of interest.
 Updating our estimates does not necessarily signal that there has been an error and we will be transparent about any revision that occurs because of an error, in line with The Code of Practice for Statistics (PDF, 577KB) (paragraph Q3.4).

 Long-term international migration flows and stocks estimate two different things.
 We can use different data sources to estimate migration flows and stocks.